-Approximate size when printed at 200 dpi.
+^{} Approximate size when printed at 200 dpi.

 Image size can be set using the Image size option in the shooting menu or by pressing the QUAL button and rotating the sub-command dial.
 Note that the option selected does not affect the size of NEF (RAW) images.
-When opened in PictureProject or Nikon Capture 4 version 4.2 or later, NEF images are 4,288×2,848 (high-speed crop off) or 3,216×2,136 (high-speed crop on) pixels in size.
+When opened software such as PictureProject or Capture NX, NEF images are 4.288 × 2.848 (high-speed crop off) or 3.216 × 2.136 (high-speed crop on) pixels in size.